Aberinkula36/Aberinkula36/README.md

 - 👋 Hi, I’m @Aberinkula36
-- 👀 I’m interested in Fullstack development
+- 👀 I ❤️ programming and web developing with PHP, HTML, CSS, JavaScript, Bootstrap, etc
 - 🌱 I’m currently learning Python and doing a FrontEnd Web Development Bootcamp
-- 💞️ I’m looking to collaborate on PHP/MySQL/VueJS
+- 💞️ I’m looking to collaborate on any project involving Fullstack development
 - 📫 How to reach me: jmsaezteruel@hotmail.com

 <!---